 There will be ample opportunities for you to share ideas and receive feedback on your course design throughout.

 Learn how to define your course goals and objectives – what you want your students to know or care about - and what you want your students to be able to do upon successful completion of your course, specifically in relation to the service-learning components and the needs of your community partner.

-*Offered 1 Day only in person at OSU Newark on April 8, 2015.
+*Offered 1 Day only in person at Denison University on May 29, 2015.
 Attendance is REQUIRED at this session.

 Design specific assignments and assessment tools that align with those course goals and objectives.